 Stress directly impacts an individual’s physical and mental health and, as a result, their productivity in the workplace.
 By prioritizing employee well-being through various wellness workshops, companies can encourage their workforce to perform at their best.
 If they neglect to do so, they might pay a heavy price in the form of high levels of employee absenteeism, lack of engagement, loss of efficiency, and turnover.

 Want to be resilient in trying times?
-Take Learnit’s Mindfulness and Stress Reduction For Today’s Workforce workshop.
+Take Learnit’s Resiliency and Grit for Changing Times workshop.

 Employee well-being is defined as “the ability of individuals to address normal stresses, work productively, and realize one’s highest potential.”
 Failing to recover in between stressors (long work hours, the demands of family, etc.) leads to burnout.
 The World Health Organization recently recognized burnout as an “occupational phenomenon” and said it is characterized by three factors – a) feelings of energy depletion or exhaustion, b) increased mental distance from one’s job or feelings of negativism or cynicism related to one’s job, and c) reduced professional efficacy.
 In 2021, the US workforce reported heightened levels of burnout, according to the APA’s Work and Well-being Survey.
 Among the respondents, 44% experienced physical fatigue, 32% emotional exhaustion, 26% lack of interest, motivation, or energy, and 19% reported lack of effort at work.